 Penny McLean

-Penny McLean: The Disco and Pop Voice of Silver Convention
+Penny McLean: The Disco and Pop Voice of the 1970s

-Penny McLean is an Austrian singer and songwriter best known as the frontwoman of the 1970s disco group Silver Convention.
-Hailing from Vienna, she achieved international fame with the era-defining hit "Fly, Robin, Fly," which soared to number one on the Billboard Hot 100 in 1975 and earned a Grammy Award.
+Penny McLean is an Austrian singer and former model best known as a key member of the iconic disco-pop group Silver Convention.
+Hailing from Vienna, she achieved international fame in the mid-1970s with a string of infectious dancefloor hits that defined the era's sound, most notably the million-selling single "Fly, Robin, Fly".

 Early career